Meta's Frequency Capping for WhatsApp Marketing (2026 Guide)

-Sending marketing messages on WhatsApp using WhatsApp API but receiving a high failure rate?
+Sending marketing messages on WhatsApp using WhatsApp Business API but receiving a high failure rate?
+Getting errors like “Unhealthy system activity” or “Spam rate limit hit” even after using approved WhatsApp templates?

 Don't worry!
 You're not the only one.